MBA, Business Administration, Entrepreneurship

 All graduate admissions options listed below require an earned baccalaureate degree from a regionally accredited institution.

-Submission of a portfolio of evidence that shows adequate preparation for graduate studies.
-The portfolio will contain: writing samples that show graduate level communications and analytical skills; a detailed resume showing professional development and achievements; awards; professional recognition; letters of reference from persons who can attest to the applicant’s ability to do graduate level work; and a letter of explanation detailing the reasons the student believes he or she is a good candidate for graduate study in the field of Business Administration.
+- Submission of a portfolio of evidence that shows adequate preparation for graduate studies.
+The portfolio will contain: writing samples that show graduate level communications and analytical skills; a detailed resume showing professional development and achievements; awards; professional recognition; letters of reference from persons who can attest to the applicant’s ability to do graduate level work; and a letter of explanation detailing the reasons the student believes he or she is a good candidate.

 The MBA program consists of two segments.
 The first segment is the MBA Core consisting of 24 – 36 credits depending upon course waivers.
 The second segment of the MBA program consists of 12 credits of electives or a designated emphasis area.